Maron09/LoggingMiddiware/README.md

         w.Write([]byte("Product List"))
     }).Methods("GET")

-    // Apply logging middleware
-    loggedRouter := logmiddleware.LoggingMiddleware(router)
+    // Wrap the router with the logging middleware loggedRouter := logmiddleware.LoggingMiddleware(router)

     // Start the server
     http.ListenAndServe(":8080", loggedRouter)
 }

-Customizing Log Output
+Customizing the Logging Behavior

-By default, logmiddleware uses Go's standard log package to log to the console.
-You can easily modify the loggingMiddleware function to log to a file, structured logger, or any other logging destination.
+This middleware uses Go's built-in log package to print logs to the standard output (typically the console).
+If you'd like to modify this behavior (e.g., log to a file or use a structured logger), you can modify the loggingMiddleware function to suit your needs.

+For instance, integrating with a structured logger like logrus or zap can be done by replacing the log.Printf line with the appropriate logger function.

+Contributing

+Feel free to contribute to this project by opening issues or submitting pull requests.
+Your contributions are highly appreciated!